Zbee/UserSystem/Docs/config.md

 - `DOMAIN` This is the URL to where the UserSystem resides.
 If you have the UserSystem on `accounts.example.com` your would want to put exactly that for this setting.
 This is used just for displaying links to your users such as: `URL_PREFACE://DOMAIN/activate-your-account`.

-- `SYSTEM_LOC` This is the location of the UserSystem code relative to the `DOMAIN` setting.
-If your UserSystem is on `accounts.example.com` (that would be the `DOMAIN`) but your code is in the `/UserSystem/` folder, you'd want to put `/UserSystem`.
-It is used like this: `URL_PREFACE://DOMAIN SYSTEM_LOC`, so if you want the code in the root of your directory, you can just set this setting to `/`.

 - `ACTIVATE_PG` The location of the page you set up for user activation relative to the `DOMAIN` setting.
 This is only used for displaying links to users like this: `URL_PREFACE://DOMAIN/ACTIVATE_PG`.
 So if your activation script is `activate.php` then you'll use exactly that; if your activation script is `/activate/index.php` you can simply put `activate` for this setting.

 - `RECOVERY_PG` This is the same as the `ACTIVATE_PG` setting, but for the user account recovery script.